lbrandy/lbrandy.github.com/_posts/pub/2023-03-24-chatgpt-goes-to-a-tech-interview.md

 # follow-up question!

-_(okokokokok, I'm a smart human, so let's ask a followup question to catch any cheaters!)_

-_Ok so, then, ChatGPT, can you write me a unit test that tests the code you just wrote?_
+_(okokokokok, I'm a smart human, so let's ask a followup question to catch any cheaters!)
+So, then, ChatGPT, can you write me a unit test that tests the code you just wrote?_

 > Sure, here's an example unit test in Python using the built-in unittest module: